-Once acquainted with the published methodology for firing up the Hampshire, keeping it lighting and alive overnight, it went to the boat for real trials, keeping hypothermia at bay in outside temps as low as -6ºC on the run-up to Valentine's Day.
+Once acquainted with the published methodology for firing up the HampshireHeater, keeping it lighting and alive overnight, it went to the boat for real trials, keeping hypothermia at bay in outside temps as low as -6ºC on the run-up to St. Valentine's Day 2012.
 To do this overnight trick, all it asked for was a slug of methylated spirits at start up, plus a 'handful' of lumpwood.
 The start-up charge (according to the instructions) must not be added to until it is red-hot and smoke free, about 10mins.
 It was then to be topped up with the balance of 1kg straight from the bag, which amount conveniently filled the hopper to the very top. ...
 This was and still the published advice from the website, but has been superceded on Pentargon

-Ongoing trials on board eventually enabled a charge to be eked out to about 10hrs.
+Ongoing trials on board during 2012 eventually enabled a charge to be eked out to about 10hrs.
 Going to bed at 8pm meant waking at 6am to top up the burner with more lumpwood and hoping for the best.
-However, the upside was that the sleeping cabin could be maintained at 18ºC through the night. it was even taken up to 24ºC on one occasion, while testing the limits, but was deemed a waste of precious resources and of limited practical use.
+However, the sleeping cabin could be maintained at 18ºC through the night.
+It was even taken up to 24ºC on one occasion, while testing the limits, but was deemed a waste of precious resources and of limited practical use.

 Research in Rugby library's Internet facility got me on the phone to Liverpool where I got 180kg in 5kg bags for below 90p per kilo, including the cost of driving from Rugby, M6 tolls both ways and even a grub break at Norton Canes.
 Pentargon now had an assured on-board supply of lumpwood charcoal to cover about 90 days of exceptional cold or maybe 9mts of background heat.
 It was no credit to UK industry (aka "rip-off Britain") that the original charcoal (produced in Norfolk) was put on the market at £2 per kg. while the 90p alternative came from Paraguay AND was a better product.
 Cleaner-burning, faster-lighting, longer-lasting and less ash.
 I mean there is no comparison and I'm kinda sad about the ability of the home suppliers to price themselves out of my market.
 Still Paraguay is a very poor country and GB is a filthy rich country.
 My conscience is clear.
 I am not a UK citizen and my [euro] pension goes further.